 Phase 2: Discovery

 We now immerse ourselves in your brand and the broader world in which it will live—stepping into your customer’s shoes to see how they encounter your brand before, during and after engaging with your product or service.

 We audit your brand to find the “brilliant” that’s at the core of your business, including reviewing existing assets and previous activity to build an understanding of what’s working, what’s not and most importantly, why.
 All this provides insight into how you are currently positioned versus how you will be set in the future.
 It’s also imperative for us to evaluate the broader market from a brand perspective.
 We do this via a particular graphic, positioning, messaging analysis of competitive products and their design equities and merits.

-This phase serves as an opportunity to discover underutilised or even under-discovered touchpoints for where the greatest opportunities lie for building momentum in your brand.
+This phase serves as an opportunity to discover underutilised or even under-discovered touchpoints for where the most significant opportunities lie for building momentum in your brand.
 We then stress test and adjust the Goal Post Alignment accordingly.

 Phase 3: Building your brand World

 Now we begin to create your brand world, developing a look, a tone, a behaviour that’s indelibly branded and instantly recognisable.
 Because the strongest brands live in a world of their own creation.
 We build familiar cues and communication devices that will become synonymous with your brand.
-Design strategies are agreed upon among all stakeholders at every stage before moving to the design phase.
+Design strategies are agreed upon among all stakeholders before moving to the design phase.

 Phase 4: Design development and production